dmarshNAIT/dmarshNAIT.github.io/calendar.markdown

 Please contact me directly via email or Teams to set up a meeting outside of scheduled class times.

+Outside of emergency situations, I generally do not honour same-day requests to meet.

 Please include:
 * 2-3 options when we are both available
 * your name and class name / section